jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 chain, and then exploiting those vulnerabilities FIGURE 1\.6
 NEXT GENERATION SOFTWARE SUPPLY 
-CHAIN ATTACKS (2015 2021\)
+CHAIN ATTACKS (2015 – 2021\)
 Dependency Confusion, Typosquatting, and Malicious Code Injection 10
 2021 STATE OF THE SOFTWARE SUPPLY CHAIN REPORT
-CHAPTE R1 :OPE NS OURC ES UPP LY,DEMAND,AN DS ECURITY before they are discovered.
-By shifting their attacks upstream," bad actors can gain leverage and the crucial benefit of time that that enables malware to propagate throughout the supply chain, enabling far more scalable attacks on downstream users.
+C H A P T E R 1 : O P E N S O U R C E S U P P LY, D E M A N D, A N D S E C U R I T Y before they are discovered.
+By shifting their attacks “upstream," bad actors can gain leverage and the crucial benefit of time that that enables malware to propagate throughout the supply chain, enabling far more scalable attacks on “downstream” users.
 According to security researchers at the University of Bonn, SAP Labs France, and Fraunhofer FKIE,
-From an attackers point of view, \[large scale, public internet\-based] package repositories represent a reliable and scalable malware distribu\- tion channel.
+“From an attacker’s point of view, \[large scale, public internet\-based] package repositories represent a reliable and scalable malware distribu\- tion channel.
 Thus far, Node.js (npm) and Python